 As a child, Coker attended Oakland public schools, but the family moved during her teenage years to Pacific Grove, where she would graduate from high school.
 She received high marks in all of her classes, but specifically excelled in arithmetic, geography and agriculture, according to Oakland Public Library archives.

 Known as Virginia to her classmates, Coker was described as being very conscientious and a hard worker who also loved music and enjoyed traveling.

-Coker was also active in Greek life as a Berkeley undergraduate and, along with Ida Louise Jackson, was a charter member of Alpha Kappa Alpha, Berkeley’s first Black sorority.
+Coker was also active in Greek life as a Berkeley undergraduate and, along with Ida Louise Jackson , was a charter member of Alpha Kappa Alpha, one of Berkeley’s first Black sororities.
 Jackson, like Coker, was a pioneer in her own right and would become the first Black woman certified to teach in California.

 After graduating from Berkeley in 1924 with a bachelor’s degree in legal studies, Coker was urged by her father to pursue a degree at the university’s law school.

 William Stephens himself had a history of challenging legal standings, including in a letter he wrote in August 1931 that petitioned city officials about the unfair use of housing discrimination in his attempt to purchase a residence in San Francisco’s Excelsior neighborhood.

 Inspired by her father, Coker enrolled in Berkeley’s law school, where she was one of two women in a class of 47 students.
 She passed the California Bar Examination in 1929, the same year she graduated.
 According to Harbin-Forte, Coker had “fulfilled a lifelong dream of becoming a lawyer.”